hanochg/piperika/README.md

 ### Commands
 `jf piperika run` (or just `jf piperika r`)</br></br>
+It will:
-It will validate that your git branch is ready to run, it will trigger a run if needed then it will attach to the Pipelines run and show you the progress.
+1. Validate that your git branch is ready to run.
+2. Trigger a run if needed.
+3. Attach to the Pipelines run and show you the progress.
 </br></br>

 Output example for a successful Pipelines run:

 <img src="assets/output_successful_run.png" alt="drawing"/>